Brian Stann

-Brian Michael Stann (born September 24, 1980) is an American former mixed martial artist and U.S. Marine who competed as a Middleweight in the Ultimate Fighting Championship (UFC).
-He is a former WEC Light Heavyweight Champion.
+Brian Michael Stann (born September 24, 1980) is an American former mixed martial artist and U.S. Marine who competed in the middleweight and light heavyweight divisions of the Ultimate Fighting Championship (UFC).
+He also competed in the light heavyweight division of World Extreme Cagefighting (WEC), where he is a former WEC Light Heavyweight Champion.
 He was also a color commentator for both the Ultimate Fighting Championship and ACC football games on Fox Sports Net.

 Background

 Stann was born at Yokota Air Base in Fussa, Tokyo, Japan, and grew up in Scranton, Pennsylvania.
 He graduated from Scranton Preparatory School and subsequently enrolled in the United States Naval Academy in 1999 (Class of 2003).
 While at the Naval Academy, he played football for the Midshipmen as a middle linebacker.
 Upon graduation, he was assigned as an infantry officer in the United States Marine Corps, eventually achieving the rank of captain.

 On May 8, 2005, then-lieutenant Stann was assigned to the 3rd Battalion, 2nd Marines, commanding the 2nd Mobile Assault Platoon.
 During the Operation Matador (which took place during the Battle of Al-Qa'im), his unit was ambushed by insurgents while trying to secure the Ramana Bridge, near Karabilah.
 Stann and his unit held out for six days, under heavy attack, while coordinating air and tank support that eventually allowed them to be relieved on May 14, 2005.
 All 42 Marines in Stann's platoon survived.
 The following March, Stann was awarded the Silver Star, the nation's third-highest award for valor in combat.
 Part of the citation reads: "Second Lieutenant Stann personally directed two casualty operations, three vehicle recovery operations and multiple close air support missions under enemy small arms, machine gun and mortar fire in his 360-degree fight."
 This mission was shown on the episode, "Iraq's Most Wanted" on the History Channel show, Shootout!, in which Stann was interviewed.
 His actions were noted by President George W. Bush during one of his speeches.
 He left active duty in the Marine Corps as of May 2008.
 Stann was also the commanding officer in the 8th Marine Regiment Headquarters Company while continuing to fight in the WEC.

 U.S. Marine Corps officials have stated that they continue to use Stann's story as a recruiting tool.
 He attributes his success in mixed martial arts to the foundation he learned while training at the Marine Corps Martial Arts Center for Excellence in Quantico, Virginia and the explosiveness and powerlifting exercises he learned while playing football.
 "He has been an ideal spokesperson and role model" for the Marine Corps, said Lt.
 Col. Mike Zeliff, assistant chief of staff for advertising with Marine Corps Recruiting Command.